 - Another possibility to use the fly, poles, and the footprint (after purchasing it separately).

-- Of course, the optimal way is to use the complete tent with the body and other elements.
+- Of course, the optimal way is to use a complete tent with the body and other elements.

 See all nice features of Hubba series in this video from MSR: